Scholarships and Grants

 Award:

 Funds will be used to support students enrolled at MSU needing assistance with unexpected, unforeseen, and unavoidable emergency expenses surrounding situations such as but not limited to accidents, illness, death of a family member, fire damage, or need for temporary housing.
 Preference will be given to students who are currently serving in or veterans of the United States Military, and/or their dependents, including spouses and children.
 Additional preference will be given to students in their junior or senior year.
 The amount of the award varies based on student need, but shall not exceed $1000 per semester per student with a maximum $2000 per academic year.
+Eligibility for funding is determined in consultation with the Office of Financial Aid (OFA).
+As such, OFA requires documentation for certain expenses in order to approve funds or increase a student’s Cost of Attendance for many of the emergency needs students are facing.

 History: